YervandGhukasyan/DemoPhpProject/README.md

 * Adding and deleting articles depending user's permission(only admins can add or delete article)
 * Adding comments under the articles
 * Interaction with mysql database

-The database contains three table: user, article, commnet The user table has the following columns:
+The database contains three tables: user, article, commnet The user table has the following columns:
 * id
 * admin - whether the user is admin or not (admin - 1, not-admin - 0)
 * pass - user's password (md5)
 * email
 * reg_date - user's registration date

 The article table chas the following columns:
 * id
 * title